ebzzry/barf/README.md

     PATH=$PATH/.barf/profiles/firefox/bin firefox

-To find out which package has the binary `firefox`:
+On NixOS, to find out which package has the binary `firefox`:

-    barf h firefox
+    barf which firefox

 To get the store path of Firefox: